koeninger/tsc-trace/README.md

 A visual representation of cycles gathered by tsc-trace.

-Takes a file that has traces written to it through command line arguments, format:
+Takes a file that has traces written to it by write_traces_binary through command line arguments, format:
 (file path) (span range start) (span range stop) (tag range start) (tag range stop)

-the ranges are in number of spans, not bytes or clock cycles.
+the start and stop ranges are in number of spans, not bytes or clock cycles.

 use Q, W, E to zoom out, in, and reset.

 use A, S, D to move right, left, and reset.

+Clicking on span will display the tag and span length.
+This will not work in instances where spans are so small that multiple may be drawn per pixel.
+(these instances are represented by a lighter colorset being used)